 Recent meta-analyses of a few small trials and prospective cohort studies have indicated that improving selenium nutritional status in children living in endemic areas may help reduce KBD incidence (50).
 Also, there is limited evidence to suggest that selenium supplementation could be useful in the treatment of patients with KBD.
 A meta-analysis of 10 randomized controlled trials reported a significant increase in the repairing rate of bone lesions in KBD children supplemented with sodium selenite for at least one year (51).
 Larger trials of higher quality are needed to assess whether selenium supplementation could result in disease remission.

 The Recommended Dietary Allowance (RDA)

-The RDA was revised in 2000 by the Food and Nutrition Board (FNB) of the Institute of Medicine (Table 1).
-The most recent RDA is based on the amount of dietary selenium required to maximize the activity of the antioxidant enzyme glutathione peroxidase in plasma (15).
+The dietary reference intakes (DRIs) for selenium were last revised in 2000 by the Food and Nutrition Board (FNB) of the US Institute of Medicine.
+The most recent RDA is based on the estimated average requirement (EAR) needed to maximize antioxidant enzyme glutathione peroxidase (GPx) activity in plasma (52).

 Table 1.
 Recommended Dietary Allowance (RDA) for Selenium

 Of note, the third National Health and Nutrition Examination Survey (NHANES III) reported that over 99% of the US participants had serum selenium concentrations consistent with selenium requirements being met (52), suggesting selenium supplementation is not needed for Americans.